-Type of Education projects Online Training module for professionals Definition Design, creation, and delivery of innovative, impactful, and high-quality training module to educate and equip healthcare professionals with the skills needed to successfully deploy innovation and digital transformation in healthcare delivery, including through the re-use of health data Goal To raise awareness, knowledge and technical skills in digital health for successful deployment of innovation.
+Type of Education projects Online Training module for professionals Definition Design, creation, and delivery of innovative, impactful, and high-quality training module to educate and equip healthcare professionals with the skills needed to successfully deploy innovation and digital transformation in healthcare delivery, including through the re-use of health data Goal To raise awareness, knowledge and technical skills in digital health including on the use/re- use of data in their daily practice for successful deployment of innovation.
 Future participants to receive European certification from EIT Health via EIT Label system when label is approved by EIT.
 Audience/targe t learners The module must precisely define the healthcare professionals target audiences.
 Professionals are defined as all actors in healthcare systems.
 Duration 4 weeks Duration of the grant Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years.
 Proposals shall present full budgets for the whole granting period.
 Indicative grant amount per project Max 50k€ for three years Co-funding request Co-funding recommended, not mandatory.
 Proposals with co-funding will be evaluated favourably.
 Rules of participation 1.
 This call is open to applications from EIT Health Associate or Core members as well as new organisations.

 - 2. Projects must involve members from a minimum of two countries and from two different Regional Innovation Hubs. - 3.
 The geographical origin of applicant is limited to EU Member States or countries associated to Horizon Europe. - 4.
 Organisations will not be eligible to receive funding until they have acceded to the new Horizon Europe legal framework and are eligible to receive EIT-funding as grant recipients.
 Individuals cannot apply for funding under this call. - 5.
 Training module must be need- and data-driven, evidence-based and relevant to target audiences.
 Demonstration of robust educational design is expected through instructional design best practices and evaluation / outcome measurement framework defined from the outset. - 6.
 Consortia should ensure the relevant GDPR requirements are covered to allow for such. - 7.
 Target audiences must be precisely defined - 8.Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years - 9.
-Training module will be hosted and delivered on the EIT Health Academy Platform - $10.
-Training \ module \ to \ follow \ quality \ criteria \ of \ UEMS \ EACCME \ for \ CPD \ accreditation$ - 11.
+Training module will be hosted and delivered on the EIT Health Academy Platform - 10.
+Training module to follow quality criteria of UEMS EACCME for CPD accreditation - 11.
 Consortium will apply for UEMS EACCME credits